 Alice did not know what to say to this, but luckily the Queen did not wait for an answer, but went on.
-'At the end of three yards I shall repeat them-for fear of your forgetting them.
-At then end of four, I shall say good-bye.
-And at then end of five, I shall go!'
+'At the end of THREE yards I shall repeat them--for fear of your forgetting them.
+At the end of FOUR, I shall say good-bye.
+And at the end of FIVE, I shall go!'
 She had got all the pegs put in by this time, and Alice looked on with great interest as she returned to the tree, and then began slowly walking down the row.
 At the two-yard peg she faced round, and said, 'A pawn goes two squares in its first move, you know.
-So you'll go very quickly through the Third Square-by railway, I should think-and you'll find yourself in the Fourth Square in no time.
-Well, that square belongs to Tweedledum and Tweedledee-the Fifth is mostly water-the Sixth belongs to Humpty Dumpty-But you make no remark?'
-'I-I didn't know I had to make one-just then,' Alice faltered out.
+So you'll go VERY quickly through the Third Square--by railway, I should think--and you'll find yourself in the Fourth Square in no time.
+Well, THAT square belongs to Tweedledum and Tweedledee--the Fifth is mostly water--the Sixth belongs to Humpty Dumpty--But you make no remark?'
+'I--I didn't know I had to make one--just then,' Alice faltered out.